About Run for Something

 Run for Something is (and always has been and will be) a remote office environment; you will collaborate with colleagues who are based across the United States.
 You should be prepared to either work from home or a location of your choosing.

-When it is safe to do so, this position will require attendance at approximately 2 all-staff events per year, which may include overnight travel as well as quarterly travel to different target states to see our work in action.
+When it is safe to do so, this position will require attendance at approximately 2 all-staff events per year, which may include overnight travel.

 Essential Physical Requirements